Synaps3Protocol/sep/SEP/SEP-003/README.md

 - 80% of capital raised will be allocated to liquidity provision via Market Makers or protocol-managed liquidity strategies (e.g., Arrakis, GYSR).
 - 20% will support product development, legal/audit expenses, and core team expansion.

-> Note: Note: The matching MMC is sourced from the 7% CEX/DEX Liquidity allocation, ensuring that LBR purchasers’ tokens remain fully locked for 8 months.
+> Note: The matching MMC is sourced from the 7% CEX/DEX Liquidity allocation, ensuring that LBR purchasers’ tokens remain fully locked for 8 months.
 The USDC raised in the LBR, combined with MMC from the Liquidity bucket, seeds the Protocol-Owned Liquidity (POL) pool, reinforcing market stability.
-Purchasers have no profit expectation beyond liquidity pool fees, aligning with the SEC’s([TurnKey Jet no‑action precedent](https://www.sec.gov/divisions/corpfin/cf-noaction/2019/turnkey-jet-040219-2a1.htm)).
+LBR participants contribute to the ecosystem by enabling protocol liquidity.
+No assurance is provided regarding resale opportunities or token value changes in secondary markets, and any returns are strictly limited to proportional liquidity pool fees generated through protocol usage.
+This framework aligns with the SEC’s ([TurnKey Jet no‑action precedent](https://www.sec.gov/divisions/corpfin/cf-noaction/2019/turnkey-jet-040219-2a1.htm)).

 ## 1.2 Initial Price Determination

-The initial price per token is derived from the following formula:
+The initial token price in the LBR is not a market valuation, but an operational calculation to determine the MMC quantity allocated per USDC contributed:

 > **Initial Price per Token = $ 2,500,000 ÷ 50,000,000 MMC = $0.05 per MMC**

+This conversion rate defines only the token allocation within the LBR context and must not be interpreted as an implied or future market value.
+Subsequent funding rounds for growth are structured with premiums to reflect ecosystem development milestones, not as guarantees of market valuation:

 | Round            | Price (USD)                             | Discount/Premium vs LBR | Raise target  |
 | ---------------- | --------------------------------------- | ----------------------- | ------------- |